 Chef is married to Dr. Gretchen Barlow and has two sons.
 Their oldest son, Ben, is currently serving in the Air Force Reserves as a KC-135 Boom Operator, and has plans to attend FSU in January 2020.
 Their youngest son, Trent, is enlisting into the USAF upon high school graduation, June ’19.

 Dr. Gretchen Barlow

 Dr. Gretchen Barlow, a clinical pharmacist, received her Doctor of Pharmacy degree from Virginia Commonwealth University in 2004.
 Upon graduation she joined the Air Force where she managed both inpatient, outpatient and clinical pharmacy services.
-In 2007 she deployed to Afghanistan and served in combat as a member of the Bagram Air Base hospital trauma team.
+In 2007, she deployed to Afghanistan and served in combat as a member of the Bagram Air Base hospital trauma team.
 After serving in the Air Force, she worked as a clinical pharmacist at the Nellis Air Force Base hospital where she managed the ambulatory care clinics in addition to working in both the outpatient and inpatient pharmacies.
 In 2012, she changed her focus from clinical work to business management where she managed the prior authorization clinical pharmacy team at OptumRx, the pharmacy benefit management company for United Healthcare.
-In 2016, Gretchen became the Executive Manager at Blue Air Training and manages and leads the administrative department heads for Human Resources, Security, Travel and Expense and billing.
+In 2016, Gretchen became the Executive Manager at Blue Air Training and manages and leads the administrative heads for Human Resources, Security, Travel and Expense, and Invoicing.